standardnotes/docs/docs/extensions/actions.md

 There are a lot of cool things you can build with actions.
 For example, you can build an action that receives the current note which consists of a bunch of numbers separated by a comma, and the action can compute the average, and return the new note contents which appends the average.
 This is a simple use case, but can be enlarged to build more powerful abilities.

 You might even build an action that for example receives JavaScript code in the note text, runs the JavaScript, computes the result, and returns the result which is then appended to the note body in creative ways.
-The possibilities are endless.
+The possibilities are almost endless.